adlnet/xAPI-Spec/xAPI.md

 weapon", "fired a kiln", or "fired an employee".
 In this case, a URI MUST identify one of these specific meanings, not the word "fired".

-The display property has some flexibility, especially in regards to specificity or tense.
-For example, while Verbs are established in the past tense, certain systems may want to display certain statements in other tenses.
-Similarly, a series of statements relating to text, audio, and video all may be tagged by an id corresponding to “experienced”, but the display property may use “read”, “listened to” and “watched”.
+The display property has some flexibility in tense.
+While the verb URIs are expected to remain in the past tense, if conjugating verbs to another tense (using the same verb) within the Activity makes sense, it is allowed.

 ###### Language
 A verb in the Experience API is a URI, and denotes a specific meaning not tied to any particular language.